Only Women Bleed: Other cover versions

-Other cover versions include Guns N' Roses, Glenn Hughes, and Ike & Tina Turner.
+Other cover versions include Guns N' Roses, Lita Ford, Glenn Hughes, and Ike & Tina Turner.
 A cover by the band Favorite Angel would peak at number 69 on the Hot 100 in September 1990.

 Finnish musician Heikki "Hector" Harma made the Finnish translation Nainen yksin on ("Woman Is Alone") of the song in 1978.
-The Finnish lyrics follow rather well the originals.
+The Finnish lyrics follow the originals rather well.